emfcamp/badge-2024-documentation/docs/index.md

 This year's badge is the Tildagon badge.
 It's a hexagon with a slot on each side that you can plug _[hexpansions](#hexpansions)_ into.
 A hexpansion is a 1 mm thick object with a hexagon shape on one edge (a six-sided polygon like this: ⬡).
 It can be made of cardstock, so you can quickly add some cat ears to your badge, or it can be a printed circuit.

-Unlike in previous years, [Emfcamp](https://www.emfcamp.org/) is trying to make a [longer-lasting platform](#a-reusable-platform-with-an-interchangeable-part) so any apps developed for it will work for multiple years.
+Unlike in previous years, [Electromagnetic Field](https://www.emfcamp.org/) is trying to make a [longer-lasting platform](#a-reusable-platform-with-an-interchangeable-part) so any apps developed for it will work for multiple years.

 <br>